Bridge in Singapore

 Singapore Botanic Garden is a UNESCO World Heritage Site and a place to go for nature lovers

-Start your day early and head to the Singapore Botanic Gardens, a UNESCO World Heritage Site that’s nothing short of magnificent.
-Spanning 202 acres, this lush garden welcomes you with a vibrant rainforest and an array of tropical beauty.
+Start your day early and head to the Singapore Botanic Gardens, a UNESCO World Heritage Site that is nothing short of magnificent.
+Spanning 202 acres, this lush garden opens at 5:00am — making it the perfect first stop if you arrive on an early flight.

 If you’re an orchid lover, don’t miss a visit to the National Orchid Garden, nestled within the Botanic Gardens.
-With over 50,000 orchids on display, it’s a paradise for nature enthusiasts and photographers alike.
-It’s an unforgettable experience that you simply can’t pass up!
+With over 50,000 orchids on display across 1,000 species and 2,000 hybrids, it’s a paradise for nature enthusiasts and photographers alike.
+There’s even a celebrity corner — orchids named after Princess Diana, Shah Rukh Khan, Nelson Mandela, and Jackie Chan.
+Not every garden can say that.

 Entrance Fee